HavenBellevue/Russian-Enemy-Forces/Arid version REF v1.1.0/README.txt

-This is v1.1.0 of the REF mod, arid version.
+This is v1.2.0 of the REF mod, arid version.
 Thank you for checking it out.

 Notes for this version:
--Arid version released.
+-1.0 release.
+SVR Zaslon added.

 Next version:
 -Further balancing.